 - Public Administration

-Public administration and management trains students to adopt and implement policy at the executive level.
+This concentration trains students to adopt and implement policy at the executive level.
 They examine how bureaucracies function in a democracy, including their structures, processes, and objectives.
-This concentration prepares learners for roles like social services coordinator and community development director.
+Graduates can pursue careers as social services coordinators and community development directors.

 - Policy Analysis